 - Are you sending out your email at the right time?
 Tuesday and Wednesday between 1pm and 3pm are good moments to send out your invites.

 - Do you have an automated reminder?
 A simple way to increase your response rate is to send a reminder after a few days.
-Of course this should only be aimed at customers who haven’t responded yet.
+Of course, this should only be aimed at those customers who haven’t responded yet.

 2. The email itself

 Congratulations!
 Your email invitation survived the overload of the recipient’s inbox.
 They’ve opened your email – are they going to respond?